Windrose Weapons and Armor Guide: Build Your Arsenal

 Understanding the Weapon Arsenal

-Weapons in Windrose follow a strict stat scaling system completely ripped from the souls genre.
+Weapons in Windrose follow a strict stat scaling system completely ripped from the Souls genre.
 The letter grade on an item card (ranging from D up to S) tells you exactly how much bonus damage you get from a specific attribute.

 You have three primary combat stats: Strength, Agility, and Precision.
 If you dump all your early levels into Strength and then try to use a Rapier, you are going to hit like a wet noodle.